blefebvre/blefebvre.github.com/source/_posts/2014-11-17-aem-apps-featurepack-updates.markdown

 ### Digital Publishing Suite Adobe Content Viewer Access

 The latest release of the Adobe Content Viewer can connect directly to an AEM authoring environment.
-Now AEM generated DPS content can be tested and validated without having to upload the content to the DPS Folio Publisher Service.
+Now AEM generated DPS content can be tested and validated without having to upload to the DPS Folio Publisher Service, enabling you to iterate more quickly on your content.

 {% img /images/sample-updates/dps-acv.png 320 'Adobe Content Viewer' %}